TheWrightonLab/metagenome_analyses/README.md

 $10 = evalue default should be 0.0001

 #annotation pipeline to annotate metagenomic data using KEGG, UniProt, NCBI, PFAM and IPERscan
+This script takes a scaffold fasta file of nucleic acids, calls genes using prodigal and then annotates those genes against KEGG, NCBI, PFAM and Uniprot databaseses.
+The result of this script is multiple prodigal files for gene mapping, the specific database hits, and then a summary directory with a text file containing the full annotation, an annotated amino acid fasta file with the best hit for the protein, and an annotated nucleic acid fasta file (genes) with the annotation.

+use annotate_fasta.sh

 Software dependencies